 Speaking before a plenary hearing today, on the day of the elections for President of the European Union, the outgoing president Martin Schulz announced Verhofstadt’s withdrawal from the race: “Guy Verhofstadt just a few moments ago told me that the candidacy he had sent in was withdrawn.”
 In the wake of a cooperation agreement between EPP and ALDE, which supported the EPP candidate – Antonio Tajani, Mr. Verhofstadt (ALDE) decided to pull out of the European Parliament’s presidential race.

-On the election day, the former Belgian prime minister tweeted: “ALDE and EPP have laid the foundation of a new coalition to move Europe forward.
+On the very same day, Mr. Verhofstadt tweeted: “ALDE and EPP have laid the foundation of a new coalition to move Europe forward.
 The agreement is open to all other pro-European groups.”